Skip to main content

 Operational fit before software fit

-A platform decision sits inside a wider operational reality — fulfilment, finance, service, governance.
+A platform decision sits inside how the business actually trades: fulfilment, finance, service, governance.
 We start with the operation, not the catalogue of vendors.

 02